Rebates & Tax Incentives

 Efficient Home Tax Credits (Inflation Reduction Act)

 • What the Energy Efficient Home Tax Credit covers: Consumers can get a 30 percent tax credit, (materials cost only, not labor) up to $1,200 per year, for adding insulation and sealing air leaks.
 The rebate for households with moderate incomes covers 50% of these costs.
-Find out if you qualify here.
-If you would like professional advice about which changes to make, and safety/efficiency checks of your gas lines and gas-fired equipment, there is also a tax credit of 30% of the cost, up to $150 per household for a home energy audit.
+Find out if you qualify at the IRS’ web site.
+If you would like a thorough home efficiency evaluation and professional advice about which changes to make, and safety checks of your gas lines and gas-fired equipment, there is a tax credit of 30% of the cost, up to $150 per household for a home energy auditit.

 • Who qualifies: As long as the improvements are made to a primary residence, you should qualify.
 If you’re a renter or living in a multifamily building, you may qualify too.
 You will claim the tax credit when you file your federal income taxes.
 Ask your tax preparer for details on tax credits.